+Code CPT1119

+Credits 3

-Prerequisite: CPT1100 or concurrent enrollment Course fee: \$53
+Prerequisite CPT1100 or concurrent enrollment

+Fee \$53.00

-Introduction to Media
+CPT1125 - Introduction to Media

 Provides an overview of the most popular and current media being used.
 This course will look at social media and its overarching trend toward audience-originated content that has forced media executives, advertisers and public relations executives to rethink their strategies.
 Media, Social Networking, and the Information Age along with the issues are topics that are covered in this course.
-Course fee: \$53